Coxsackie Virus: Herpangina & Hand-Foot-And-Mouth

 A child may return to child care or school after fever is gone, drooling from mouth sores has stopped, and the child’s needs do not compromise the staff’s ability to care for other children.

 Coxsackie viruses are passed from person to person on unwashed hands or surfaces contaminated by stool.
 They can also be spread through droplets of fluid sprayed into the air when someone sneezes or coughs.
-The typical incubation period (time form exposure to symptom onset) is 3-6 days.
-The rash is not contagious.
+The typical incubation period (time from exposure to symptom onset) is 3-6 days.

 - Fever and/or pain control as needed for comfort

-- Gargle with 1-2 teaspoons of refrigerated liquid antacid (such as Maalox) up to 4x/day as needed for throat pain (it is okay to swallow)
+- Gargle with 1-2 teaspoons of refrigerated liquid antacid (such as Mylanta) up to 4x/day as needed for throat pain (it is okay to swallow)

 - Encourage cool fluids via cup, spoon, or syringe